ahaywood/Web-Interactivity-and-Engagement/chapter-10/index.md

 4. When you have created these files and the class has progressed to the end of this series of lectures, zip these files and email them to me.

-5. Make sure you keep a separate zipped copy of these files separate from the “Modify a Wordpress Template” files so that you can reuse these files for your final project.
+5. Make sure you keep a separate zipped copy of these files separate from the "Modify a Wordpress Template" files so that you can reuse these files for your final project.

 ### Using These Course Materials